Stoney units

-In physics the Stoney units form a system of units named after the Irish physicist George Johnstone Stoney, who first proposed them in 1881.
+In physics, the Stoney units form a system of units named after the Irish physicist George Johnstone Stoney, who first proposed them in 1874 (but published only in 1881).
 They are the earliest example of natural units, i.e., a coherent set of units of measurement designed so that chosen physical constants fully define and are included in the set.